directus-labs/guest-authoring/copy-this-template-directory/index.md

 ## Setup in Google side

-[Google Apps Script](https://developers.google.com/apps-script/overview) is usually enabled by default, but if you are using Google Workspace within organization, your Admin might disable Google Apps Script.
+[Google Apps Script](https://developers.google.com/apps-script/overview) is usually enabled by default, but if you are using Google Workspace within the organization, your Admin might disable Google Apps Script.

-Google Apps Script can be created as dedicated file (Drive → New → More → Google Apps Script).
+Google Apps Script can be created as a dedicated file (Drive → New → More → Google Apps Script).

-But for this project we will use Script within Spreadsheet.
-That way it is easier to use spreadsheet for config and for logging.
+But for this project, we will use Script within Spreadsheet.
+That way it is easier to use a spreadsheet for config and for logging.

-For quicker setup, please use [this spreadsheet template copy](https://docs.google.com/spreadsheets/d/1QSKNNqRbpVBW1OAYg_8kWOCbK4RAM8FwAL8D701LEdY/copy), it have script inside.
+For quicker setup, please use [this spreadsheet template copy](https://docs.google.com/spreadsheets/d/1QSKNNqRbpVBW1OAYg_8kWOCbK4RAM8FwAL8D701LEdY/copy), it has script inside.

-In yours spreadsheet copy, open menu Extensions → Apps Script.
+In your spreadsheet copy, open the menu Extensions → Apps Script.
 It will open Script Editor.

-Click button "Deploy" → New Deployment
+Click the button "Deploy" → New Deployment

 Web app